lsplx/lsplx/_pages/about.md

 I am a sixth-year direct-track Ph.D. student at the Institute of Software, Chinese Academy of Sciences, affiliated with the Key Laboratory of Intelligent Game.
 I am fortunate to be advised by [Prof. Qing Wang](https://people.ucas.ac.cn/~wangqing) during my doctoral studies.
 Previously, I was a visiting student at the School of Computer Science and Engineering, Nanyang Technological University (NTU), supervised by [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/).

 To date, I have published 8 papers in top conferences and journals in both software engineering (ICSE, FSE, TOSEM) and natural language processing (ACL, EMNLP).
-Currently, my research interests focus on LLM security (including the security of LLM agents and LLM intellectual property protection), AI model testing, and intelligent requirements engineering.
+Currently, my research interests focus on LLM security, AI model testing, and intelligent requirements engineering.
 I am always open to discussions and collaborations—please feel free to reach out!

 <span class='anchor' id='news'></span>